 Take Kombiglyze XR exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
-Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Store Kombiglyze XR at room temperature away from moisture and heat.

 See also: Kombiglyze XR dosage (in more detail)

 Take the missed dose as soon as you remember (be sure to take the medicine with food).
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 You may have signs of low blood sugar, such as extreme weakness, blurred vision, sweating, trouble speaking, tremors, stomach pain, confusion, and seizure (convulsions).

 What should I avoid while taking Kombiglyze XR?

 Avoid drinking alcohol.
 It lowers blood sugar and may increase your risk of lactic acidosis.